tweenjs/tween.js/docs/user_guide.md

 It is great for synchronising to other events or triggering actions you want to happen when a tween starts.

 The tweened object is passed in as the first parameter.
-It may also be accessed using the `this` value.

 ### onStop

 Executed when a tween is explicitly stopped via `stop()`, but not when it is completed normally, and before stopping any possible chained tween.

 The tweened object is passed in as the first parameter.
-It may also be accessed using the `this` value.

 ### onUpdate

 Executed each time the tween is updated, after the values have been actually updated.

-The tweened object may be accessed using the `this` value.
-The first parameter passed to the callback is the tween's progress, represented as a value from 0 to 1.
-However, this may change in future releases.
-You are advised not to rely on this value.
+The tweened object is passed in as the first parameter.

 ### onComplete

 Executed when a tween is finished normally (i.e. not stopped).

 The tweened object is passed in as the first parameter.
-It may also be accessed using the `this` value.

 ## Advanced tweening